githubninpoka/RickMortyTest/README.md

 - add EF and delete/store the data when the console program runs [Trevoir .Net - 3/11 etc]
 - added a simple MVC app with scaffolding. [freewheeled loosely related to a course Trevoir .Net - 9/100]
 - added an action/view for selected planet [Frank Liu's course on MVC ]
-- implement OutputCache & refresh the cache on certain actions
+- implement OutputCache & refresh (evict) the tagged cache on certain actions
+- set locking when building cache to avoid cache stampede
-- injecting a HTTP header from-database that is set when an action runs;
+- injecting a HTTP header from-database that is set when an action runs
 - I used filters to keep MVC mostly for what it's for: UI

 What I learnt: